 Sugar High: Where to Get the Best Doughnuts in Melbourne

 And when you need to get the best of the best?
-Why, look no further than these Melbourne hotspots to get your candied fix.
+Why look further than these Melbourne hotspots to get your candied fix.

 All Day Donuts, Brunswick

-We can't talk about donuts in Melbourne without talking about All Day Donuts in Edward St, Brunswick, the donuts that finally convinced me after 20-odd years that I actually do like donuts after all - when they're done right, which Raph and his pals absolutely do.
+We can't talk about doughnuts in Melbourne without talking about All Day Donuts in Edward St, Brunswick, the doughnuts that finally convinced me after 20-odd years that I actually do like doughnuts after all - when they're done right, which Raph and his pals absolutely do.

 Every day is a jumble of new flavours alongside old favourites like the OG Glaze and the pink sprinkled Don Homer.
-If you can get it, go the Iced Vovo or the lemon cheesecake, and check out their specials - this year they had Easter egg shaped donuts filled with salted caramel, cute bunnies, and orange-flavoured flower shapes for Mother's Day.
+If you can get it, go the Iced Vovo or the lemon cheesecake, and check out their specials - this year they had Easter egg-shaped doughnuts filled with salted caramel, cute bunnies, and orange-flavoured flower shapes for Mother's Day.

-The donuts are erved alongside great coffee and locally-produced soft drinks it's a great spot for a mid-morning pickup or afternoon treat.
+The doughnuts are served alongside great coffee and locally-produced soft drinks it's a great spot for a mid-morning pickup or afternoon treat.